What is preeclampsia?

 - Frequent headaches that are becoming worse or a persistent headache that does not respond to nonprescription pain medicine.

-- Pain or tenderness in your abdomen, especially in the upper right section.
+- Pain or tenderness in your belly, especially in the upper right section.

 - Weight gain of 2 lb (0.9 kg) or more over a 24-hour period.

-- Shoulder, neck, and other upper body pain (this pain originates in the liver).
+- Shoulder, neck, and other upper body pain (this pain starts in the liver).

-Symptoms such as heartburn or swelling in the legs and feet are normal during pregnancy and are not usually symptoms of preeclampsia.
+Symptoms such as heartburn or swelling in the legs and feet are normal during pregnancy.
+They usually aren't symptoms of preeclampsia.
 You can discuss these symptoms with your doctor or nurse-midwife at your next scheduled prenatal visit.
-But if swelling occurs along with other symptoms of preeclampsia, contact your doctor immediately.
+But if swelling occurs along with other symptoms of preeclampsia, contact your doctor right away.

 Who to see

-If you have developed high blood pressure and preeclampsia during pregnancy, you can be treated by:
+If you get preeclampsia during pregnancy, you can be treated by:

 - An obstetrician.